dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 ### (iii) Protection elevation

-The Reclamation user decides the Lake Mead elevation to protect against further drawdown.
+The Reclamation user decides the Lake Mead elevation/volume to protect against further drawdown.
 An elevation of 1,020 feet was defined in the Lower Basin Drought Contingency Plan (Figure 1, dark blue fill labeled Protect)(USBR, 2019).
 More recently there has been discussion to lower the protect elevation to 1,000 feet (Buschatzke et al., 2024).
-The Lake Mead Water Bank maintains the protection elevation because the Reclamation user is always assigned a share of inflow that exactly equals the account’s share of evaporation.
+The model maintains the Protection elevation/volume because the Reclamation user is always assigned a share of inflow that exactly equals its share of evaporation.
 The protection volume is calculated from the Elevation-Area-Volume curve for Lake Mead.
 See worksheet *Mead-Elevation-Area*.